reside-eng/renovate-config/README.md

 1. Disable Status check requirement for review by code owners
 1. Remove Dependabot config and any workflows which are duplicate because of Dependabot

+## Gotchas

+### Order Matters

+Be aware the order of renovate settings matters!
+As called out in [the renovate docs](https://arc.net/l/quote/jawszubm), more important rules should come later:

+> Renovate evaluates all packageRules and does not stop after the first match.
+Order your packageRules so the least important rules are at the top, and the most important rules at the bottom.
+This way important rules override settings from earlier rules if needed.

+This is why we have presets for groupings such as group-dep-types.json - so we can have this earlier in the `extends` list and allow for overriding with specificed group settings.

 ## Config Presets

 All non-default presets are used by name within `extends`.
 For example, for the template named "service" you would use the following: